PART 1 - Program Description

 PART 4 - Evaluation and Selection Process

 The Neighborhood STAR Board serves as the formal review body for proposals requesting Neighborhood STAR funds.
-The Board is comprised of Saint Paul citizens from all areas of the city who were recommended by the Mayor and approved by City Council.
+Saint Paul citizens from all areas of the city who were recommended by the Mayor and approved by City Council comprise the Neighborhood STAR Board.

 Evaluation